eodud0582/Node_Classification_with_Graph_Neural_Networks_GNN/MultiviewGNN/README.md

 ### C. Stratified K-Fold Cross-Validation
 * We use **5-Fold Stratified CV**.
 This ensures that every fold maintains the same percentage of samples for each class as the complete set, providing a reliable performance metric.

+### D. Reproducibility & Determinism

+GNNs are often sensitive to weight initialization and GPU non-determinism.
+To guarantee that our results are reproducible:
+* Full Seed Fixing: We explicitly set random seeds (777) for Python, NumPy, PyTorch, and CUDA.
+* Deterministic Algorithms: We forced CuDNN to use deterministic algorithms (torch.use_deterministic_algorithms(True)), ensuring that the model converges to the exact same result across different runs on the same hardware.

 ---

 ## 3. Advanced Semi-Supervised Learning